Dairy-Free Chocolate Peanut Butter Ice Cream

 Instructions

-• Turn the ice cream maker on and pour the mixture into the machine while it is spinning. (**See note below if you do not have an ice cream maker)
+• Turn on the ice cream maker and pour the mixture into the machine while it is spinning. (**See note below if you do not have an ice cream maker)

 • Add the peanut butter chunks at the end of churning.
 You can add them to the ice cream maker just before the mixture becomes too hard, or you can mix them in by hand.